 Thriving communities require not only quality ‘ingredients’, but effective ways of mixing them.
 Freedoms must be balanced with restraint.
 Form with function.
 Productivity with contentment.
 We enhance the recipe daily.

 Led by our Professions and Arts faculties, we address multidisciplinary problems in numerous areas critical to advancing quality of life: water, health, security, social innovation, economic development and more.
 Our research outcomes influence policy and planning.
 And we constantly explore how we can apply this influence to make life better for all—at home, interstate and abroad.

-Economic researchers at the University of Adelaide are urging politicians to address the issue of the Newstart Allowance with maturity, and consider increasing it by as much as $120 per week.Read more about Newstart debate must focus on people, not politics
+Economics researchers at the University of Adelaide are urging politicians to address the issue of the Newstart Allowance with maturity and consider increasing it by as much as $120 per week.Read more about Newstart debate must focus on people, not politics

 Enhancing information flows and strengthening communication systems for use during emergencies can save lives, according to researchers at the University of Adelaide.Read more about Emergency communication in a digital world